Ashokpdobariya/hyva-productslider/README.md

 3. ```HYVA THEMES->Theme Fallback->General Settings->The list of URL's parts```

    The configuration path is `hyva_theme_fallback/general/list_part_of_url`
+4. ```Backend configureation```

+   The configuration path is `store/consfiguration/zealousecommerce/homepge` set the sku  in product-sku tab just like `24-MB01,24-MB02,24-MB04`
 ## How does it work?

 This module depends on `hyva-themes/magento2-theme-fallback` and only supplies the configuration.